Louisiana State University – LSU School of Nursing’s CRNA Program

 Most students enter the LSU School of Nursing CRNA program with adult critical care nursing experience; however, this is not mandatory.
 Students having only neonatal or pediatric critical care experience have easily adjusted to providing care for adult patients and have successfully completed the program.

-3.0 GPA for all undergraduate and graduate course work reflected on your transcripts.
-Average GPA of accepted students is a 3.4.
+3.0 GPA for all undergraduate and graduate coursework reflected on your transcripts.
+Average GPA of accepted students in 2021 is 3.51.

 Minimum GRE scores or MAT scores: